connorzittrauer/CTEC-Demo/ai-information.md

 ## Copilot Workflow
 **I. Debugging Tailwind**
-- I do most of my CSS debugging in the browswer console or by hand in the code, but I found the built-in copilot in VSCode useful for debugging tricky layout/CSS ussues when I could not identify the issue in the browser console.
+- I do most of my CSS debugging in the browser console or by hand in the code, but I found the built-in Copilot in VSCode useful for debugging tricky layout/CSS issues when I could not identify the issue in the browser console.
-- I would highlight the snippet and prompt at fix
+- I would highlight the snippet and prompt a fix

 **II.
-Rapid TailwingCSS Styling**
+Rapid TailwindCSS Styling**
-  - While I consulted ChatGPT for boileplate TailwindCSS, I also used *copilot* in vscode to quickly edit CSS to save time.
+  - While I consulted ChatGPT for boilerplate TailwindCSS, I also used *Copilot* in VSCode to quickly edit CSS to save time.

 Sample prompt:
 ```markdown